-Motorcycles are a tremendous fuel-efficient means of transportation, but they require the driver to be proactive.
-A motorcycle’s small engine can do an excellent job when you drive at a consistent speed, saving gas and extending its life.
+Motorcycles offer remarkable fuel efficiency, but they require proactive driving from the rider.
+A motorcycle’s small engine performs exceptionally well when driven at a consistent speed, saving gas and prolonging its lifespan.

-The most obvious way to save gas on a motorcycle is to drive at a consistent speed.
-Consistency means you have the same amount of time to accelerate and decelerate when changing lanes and slowing down for stop signs, etc.
+The most straightforward way to save gas on a motorcycle is by maintaining a consistent speed.
+Consistency allows for uniform acceleration and deceleration when changing lanes or slowing down for stop signs, ensuring efficient fuel usage.

 - Jackets, pants, or riding suits